AdguardTeam/Scriptlets/wiki/about-scriptlets.md

     example.org#%#//scriptlet('json-prune', 'a.b', 'adpath.url.first')
     ```

-4. A property in a list of properties can be a chain of properties with wildcard in it
+4. Removes property `content.ad` from the results of JSON.parse call it's error stack trace contains `test.js`
     ```
+    example.org#%#//scriptlet('json-prune', 'content.ad', '', 'test.js')
+    ```

+5. A property in a list of properties can be a chain of properties with wildcard in it

+    ```
     example.org#%#//scriptlet('json-prune', 'content.*.media.src', 'content.*.media.preroll')
     ```

-5. Call with no arguments will log the current hostname and json payload at the console
+6. Call with no arguments will log the current hostname and json payload at the console
     ```
     example.org#%#//scriptlet('json-prune')
     ```